These homemade granola bars are delicious and healthier than any store bought variety. They’re soft, chewy and adaptable using your favorite mix-ins!

 Refrigerate for two hours, and then lift the parchment from the pan and cut into bars.

-We like to wrap our homemade granola bars individually in parchment and store in the refrigerator.
+I like to wrap my homemade granola bars individually in parchment and store in the refrigerator.
 They certainly don’t last long!

 Homemade Granola Bars